TheHotchkissRecord/offtherecord/README.md

 # ![Off the Record Banner](https://graphics.thehr.org/newsletter/offtherecord.png)
 Off the Record is the Hotchkiss Record's Newsletter, distributed bi-weekly on the off-weeks of the print run to the student body as well as subscribers.

+**UPDATE: JSON files for issues starting from January 21, 2020 are stored in the [Newsletter repository](https://github.com/TheHotchkissRecord/Newsletter).**

 ## Installation
 Off the Record is compiled in [`mjml`](https://mjml.io/), using [`node.js`](https://nodejs.org/en/).
 It is sent as HTML embed within an email.
 To set up the environment––run